About

 • Examine support services through the lens of race, identity, equity, and privilege.

-• Develop a SEL curriculum in conjunction with Director of Curriculum and Innovation, and Director Equity and Community Engagement of that provides students with an opportunity to recognize their many identities
+• Develop a SEL curriculum in conjunction with advisors and student support staff, and Director of Equity and Community Engagement that provides students with an opportunity to recognize their many identities.

 Required Knowledge, Skills, and Abilities: